-Afar Nafisi once again brings her perception, knowledge, insight and memories to the importance of fiction.
+Afar Nafisi once again brings her perception, knowledge, insight, and memories to the importance of fiction.
 This time it is about three American novels which she states show the unique attributes of the United States.
-The introductory essay is an appreciation and examination about the special aspects of fiction, American freedom of speech (in all media), and the importance of reading all types of books.
-The vitality, joy and understanding expressed in this introduction should be widely read.
+The introductory essay is an appreciation and examination of the special aspects of fiction, American freedom of speech (in all media), and the importance of reading all types of books.
+The vitality, joy, and understanding expressed in this introduction should be widely read.

 More than a companion to Ken Burns' recent PBS documentary about three pivotal members of the Roosevelt family, this volume brings fresh research and analysis to the personal and the political lives of Theodore, Franklin and Eleanor.
 In their early lives each was an unlikely contender for any type of public notice, let alone the acclaim and controversy which would mark them as oustanding figures in United States history.

 The enigmatic Kim Philby was a master spy, a British double agent who for years got away with fooling his colleagues in Great Britain and the United States as he passed information to the Soviet Union.
 He courted and maintained friendships from early on, then used and abused them, fooling wives, lovers, friends, and most egregiously colleagues in the West.
 A committed Communist who never veered from his beliefs much like a hunting dog, faithful to the hunt and his master.